alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

     <li>dastardly - a lightweight web application security scanner for your CI/CD pipeline: https://portswigger.net/burp/dastardly</li>
   <li>burp-awesome-tls - this extension hijacks Burp's HTTP/TLS stack and allows you to spoof any browser fingerprint in order to make it more powerful and less prone to fingerprinting by all kinds of WAFs: https://github.com/sleeyax/burp-awesome-tls</li>
   <li>burpgpt - leverages the power of AI to detect security vulnerabilities that traditional scanners might miss: https://github.com/aress31/burpgpt</li>
+  <li>GraphQLmap - a scripting engine to interact with a graphql endpoint for pentesting purposes: https://github.com/swisskyrepo/GraphQLmap</li>
+  <li>graphquail - a Burp Suite extension that offers a toolkit for testing GraphQL endpoints: https://github.com/forcesunseen/graphquail</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>